kahwee/yii-extensions/protected/extensions/krichtexteditor/README.md

 Page output
 -----------------

-This is the what the browser renders:
+This is an example of what the browser can render:

 ![Screenshot of KRichTextEditor](https://github.com/kahwee/yii-extensions/raw/master/protected/extensions/krichtexteditor/KRichTextEditor-screenshot.png "Screenshot of KRichTextEditor")